Phil Migliarese: Early life

 Migliarese began his martial arts journey in 1988 at Maxercise in Philadelphia, Pennsylvania, with Steve Maxwell when he was 12 years old.
 Maxercise had affiliations with both Royce Gracie's Academy in Los Angeles, California, and Relson Gracie's Academy in Hawaii.
 Three months after he started training, Migliarese met Rorion Gracie and Royce Gracie at a seminar and shortly thereafter, he was introduced to Relson Gracie.
-Migliarese was quickly taken in by the Gracie family as he showed great promise in the sport.
-It was Relson though, that focused his attention on Migliarese's training and became his mentor and inspiration.
+Migliarese was quickly taken in by the Gracie family as he showed promise in the sport.
+Relson focused his attention on Migliarese's training and became his mentor.